dannymendiola/sidekick/README.md

 ## 🦸 Holy plot points!

-**Sidekick** is a creative storyteller's trusty companion!.
-Effortlessly map out the connections between characters, locations, themes, and moments.
+**Sidekick** is a creative storyteller's **trusty companion!** Effortlessly map out the connections between characters, locations, themes, and moments.

 Currently under development for [SvelteHack 2024](https://hack.sveltesociety.dev/2024).
 This puts the target for release at January 10th, 2025

+## 🤔 What? ...Why?

+**Sidekick** aims to provide an intuitive way for writers to plan important elements of their story, and to encourage users to think about how these elements work together and with the story as a whole.

 ## 🌱 Project Status